zeroc-ice/ice/cpp/README.md

 #### Linux

-Bzip, Expat and OpenSSL are included with most Linux distributions.
+Bzip, Expat, Libedit and OpenSSL are included with most Linux distributions.

 ZeroC supplies binary packages for LMDB and mcpp for several Linux distributions that do not include them.
 You can install these packages as shown below: